List of Jordanian submissions for the Academy Award for Best International Feature Film

+As of 2025, Jordan was nominated only once, for: Theeb (2015) by Naji Abu Nowar.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

+Its first ever submission, Captain Abu Raed, was the country first feature film to be made in Jordan in more than fifty years, it follows the story of an airport janitor who is mistaken as a pilot by a group of orphan children.
+It was directed by Los Angeles-based director, Amin Matalqa who studied filmmaking in the United States.
+Although the film was lauded by many Oscar pundits as a favorite, after winning the 2008 Sundance Film Festival "World Cinema" section, it ultimately failed to make the 9-film shortlist.

 Below is a list of the films that have been submitted by Jordan for review by the Academy for the award by year and the respective Academy Awards ceremony.

-Captain Abu Raed, the first feature film to be made in Jordan in fifty years, tells the story of an airport janitor who is mistaken as a pilot by a group of orphan children.
-It was directed by Los Angeles-based director, Amin Matalqa who studied filmmaking in the United States.
-Although the film was lauded by many Oscar pundits as a favorite, it ultimately failed to make the 9-film shortlist.